berrak/ESP8266-USBHost-Max3421-Shield/README.md

 The additional built-in GPIO pins from MAX3421E are not connected, and some other signals with the limited availability of pins on the ESP8266 D1-mini.
 See the `schematic` for all details.

 ## Planned Improvements/Changes
-The Arduino host shield library is for the Arduino shield implementation with `MAX3421E`.
+The Arduino host shield library is for the `Arduino Host shield` implementation with `MAX3421E`.
 However, we have found that USB devices are generally recognized with the `ESP8266 USB Host Shield` since it also uses the `MAX3421E`.
 For planned changes, improvements, and possible encountered issues, please visit the [Github issues tracker](https://github.com/berrak/ESP8266-USBHost-Max3421-Shield/issues).

 ## Suggested items to add to the board